Stocks Slip as Tax Plans, Earnings Come Into Focus

 Global stocks edged lower in muted trading Wednesday, with investors largely focused on a handful of corporate results and prospects for a U.S. tax overhaul.

-The Stoxx Europe 600 was off 0.2% after a quiet session in Asia, while futures pointed to 0.1% opening loss for the S&P 500 after it broke a five-day winning streak on Tuesday.
+The Stoxx Europe 600 was off 0.3% after a quiet session in Asia.

-Shares of Snap fell as much as 20% after its quarterly results fell short of expectations, but the company rebounded in premarket trading after it disclosed that Chinese tech giant Tencent Holdings bought a 12% stake.

 Continue Reading Below